-1. Apparently Eq.
-4 is a simple combination of three basic equations known and used for decades.
-The novelty within this communication is that instead of calculating the j(E) function of a single CV by employing exponential potential dependences for the rate coefficients as it was done in the previous studies [6,7,8], we set aside the potential dependence of the rate coefficients and evaluate a set of CVs with different scan-rates at the same potential together.
-This is how we can extrapolate to a rate with zero-coverage, and to adsorption equilibrium conditions at a certain potential.
+1. It appears that Eq.
+(4) is a simple combination of three basic equations known and used for decades.
+The novelty within this communication is that instead of calculating the j(E) function of a single CV by employing exponential potential dependences for the rate coefficients as in previous studies [6-8], we set aside the potential dependence of the rate coefficients and evaluate a set of CVs with different scan rates at the same potential together.
+This is how we can extrapolate to a rate with zero coverage, and to adsorption equilibrium conditions at a certain potential.
 Hence this derivation is analogous to that of the quasireversible diffusion-controlled redox reaction case of Refs.
-[2,3] which also lead to the $j(t) = j{inf}(E) - H(E) \cdot T(t)$ equation where H is some parameter combination related to the kinetics and T is some integral transform of the measured current coefficient.
+[2,3], which also leads to the $j(t) = j{inf}(E) - H(E) \cdot T(t)$ equation where H is some parameter combination related to the kinetics and T is some integral transform of the measured current coefficient.

-2. In general, Eq 5 holds without any constraint to the specific form of potential dependence of the rate coefficients.
-In the numeric example of the previous Section, exponential $k{ad}(E)$ and $k_d(E)$ were assumed.
-However, other $k{ad}(E)$ and $k_d(E)$ functions also lead to the two PPI functions, as it will be demonstrated in a next communication.
-This way, the analysis is applicable not only for the simplest Langmuirian adsorption; however, it is an open question whether or not Eq.
-5 holds for the Temkin and Frumkin adsorption isotherms.
+2. In general, Eq.
+(5) holds without any constraint on the specific form of potential dependence of the rate coefficients.
+In the numerical example in the previous section, exponential $k{ad}(E)$ and $k_d(E)$ were assumed.
+However, other $k{ad}(E)$ and $k_d(E)$ functions also lead to the two PPI functions, as will be demonstrated in a future communication.
+This way, the analysis is not limited to the simplest Langmuirian adsorption; however, it is an open question whether or not Eq.
+(5) holds for the Temkin and Frumkin adsorption isotherms.

-3. The theory with little changes applies also for redox reactions of surface confined species.
-For this, we denote the oxidised and reduced forms of some species as Ox and Red, taking part in the $\text{Red}^{z+} \Rightarrow Ox^{(z+n)+} + ne^-$ reaction of rate coefficients $k{ox}(E)$ and $k{red}(E)$.
-The meaning of the symbols has somewhat to be changed, like Γ and Γ_0 are the surface concentration of Ox and the total concentration of Ox and Red, respectively; $H(E) = k{ox}(E) + k{red}(E)$.
-Eq 5. applies with these changes.
+3. The theory with small changes also applies to redox reactions of surface-confined species.
+For this, we denote the oxidised and reduced forms of some species as Ox and Red, taking part in the $\operatorname{Red}^{z+} \Rightarrow \operatorname{Ox}^{(z+n)+} + ne^-$ reaction with rate coefficients $k{ox}(E)$ and $k{red}(E)$.
+The meaning of the symbols has to be changed somewhat - for example Γ and Γ_0 are the surface concentration of Ox and the total concentration of Ox and Red, respectively; $H(E) = k{ox}(E) + k{red}(E)$.
+Eq.
+(5). applies with these changes.

-4. There might be complications mainly due to (i) the non-zero solution resistance (IR drop) and to (ii) double layer charging.
-The IR drop effect is easy to be corrected by determining the solution resistance R_s through measuring an impedance spectrum at sufficiently high frequencies.
-Since all ε potentials of this text are of interfacial nature, the IR drop must be subtracted from the applied potential; i.e. we have to plot j(q) points corresponding to the same ε - jR_s potential, and analyse these plots to extract j{inf} and q{eq} .
+4. There might be complications due to (i) the non-zero solution resistance (IR drop) and to (ii) double-layer charging.
+The IR drop effect is easy to correct by determining the solution resistance R_s through measurement of an impedance spectrum at sufficiently high frequencies.
+Since all ε potentials in this text are of an interfacial nature, the IR drop must be subtracted from the applied potential; i.e. we have to plot j(q) points corresponding to the same ε - jR_s potential, and analyse these plots to extract j{inf} and q{eq} .
 Note that one cannot perform the IR drop correction on the raw j-E plots by simply subtracting jR_s from the potentials [10]; one can do this correction only on the PPI j{inf} .
-The charging current error can be corrected if the double layer capacitance, C{dl} , is also known from the high frequency impedance measurements.
-As the charging current appears in the rhs of Eq.1 as a $C{dl} dE/dt$ term, one has to plot $j - C{dl} dE/dt$ vs q instead of Eq.5.
+The charging current error can be corrected if the double-layer capacitance, C{dl} , is also known from the high-frequency impedance measurements.
+As the charging current appears on the right-hand side of Eq.
+(1) as a $C{dl}dE/dt$ term, one has to plot instead of Eq.
+(5).